 5. Incorporate effective stretching and mobility

 Stretching and mobility is essential to muscle recovery when working out.
 Perform active stretches before working out to warm up the muscles and static stretches after your workout.
-There are many effective you can have at home to reduce soreness and tightness in your body as well as lightweight you can take with you anywhere.
+There are many effective stretch machines you can have at home to reduce soreness and tightness in your body as well as lightweight recovery machines you can take with you anywhere.

 Working out at home can be hard sometimes and we can find ourselves with less motivation and less drive.
 As we continue to build our home gyms, we want to keep things interesting.
 Adding equipment such a strength machines or accessories and getting creative with our workouts can keep us inspired and move our fitness in the right direction so we don’t forget our aspirations.